-Primary reasons I would not live there long term is the climate/weather (too hot), and the bugs (Ya’ll).
+The primary reasons I would not live there long term are the climate/weather (too hot), and the bugs (Ya’ll).

 The Single Girl Factor.
 The Single Girl Factor is my evaluation of my dating prospects in a city based on my use of online dating apps while traveling.
 There is nothing scientific about it.
 I simply utilize dating apps in the area and see how many matches or hits or solicitations I receive.

 Applying the Single Girl Factor, I could have a pretty popping social life in Mazatlán.
 The hits on the dating apps were very good and the options were very nice.
 Very attractive men in Mazatlán I must say (smile).

 Cool Places to Go & Things to Do

 - Visit Stone Island (Isla de las Piedras)